 There are services out there for every size, and every style, and even accessories and bag.

-If you’ve tried a clothing rental service, come share your experience in the Everyday Style Lounge–we want to hear all about it!
+If you’ve tried a clothing rental service, come share your experience in our member community The Style Circle–we want to hear all about it!

 Thank you to Heather for sending in the question, and If you’re listening, and have a question you’d like me to cover in Office Hours, email it to email@example.com.